snowball-dev-group/snowball-bot/README.md

 I really appreciate your contribution to this project.
 You can fix my errors, create good cogs, but follow these styles:

-- Use Visual Studio Code, it's awesome editor better than others and has good support for TypeScript.
+- Use [Visual Studio Code](https://code.visualstudio.com/), it's awesome editor better than others and has good support for TypeScript.
-- Use tslint, so you can check for errors
+- Use [`tslint`](https://palantir.github.io/tslint/), it'll notify you if there's an errors in your code
 - Use universal API.
-I created `db`, `letters`, `utils`, be sure you using it and bot's gonna work anywhere!
+I created `db`, `letters`, `utils`, `cacheResponse`, `time`, be sure you using it and bot's gonna work anywhere!
 - Be sure your plugin not for one server.
-For example, you can create cog for `shib channel` - that's fine, but you should support other servers if you making serious plugins like `Overwatch statistic`.
+For example, you can create cog for `shib channel` - that's fine, but you should provide support for other servers if you making serious plugins like `Overwatch statistic`.

 Don't be scared of making Pull Requests!
 Make it!
-I will suggest you what to change, what not to changed and etc. :)
+I will suggest you what to change, what to not and etc. :)

 ### Issues